 The first rotation begins in September upon successful completion of RADT 408.
-This rotation requires sixteen (16) clinical hours per week, eight (8) hours each day on Tuesday and Thursday during the hours of 7:30am to 5:30pm.
+This rotation requires sixteen (16) clinical hours per week, eight (8) hours each day on Tuesday and Thursday during the hours of 0700-1800.
 In addition, there are four to five 40 hours per week during the first year.
 Four weeks of the Summer Intersession are also forty hours per week.
 Lectures are held on Monday, Wednesday and Friday.